 - Know how you are going to acquire customers (which relates to user acquisition costs)

-- Know the size of your market (how big can this be?)
+- Familiarize yourself with the size of your market (how big can this be?)

 - Know your competition (who else wants some of the same pie) and why you are different